Yoghurt1337/Bio-Website/README.md

 - [ ] Add phone support
 - [ ] fix system detection
 - [ ] Fix the links size / position in middle according to the display size

+I'm gonna fix it when I have time but if you know what are you doing then you can fix it for yourself